 Presentations on the status of myeloma diagnosis and treatment in each country opened the meeting.
-Subsequent segments focused on current disease management, important ideas and suggestions for education, data-gathering projects, new research, and clinical trials.
+Subsequent segments focused on current disease management, important ideas, and suggestions for education, data-gathering projects, new research, and clinical trials.

-The Clinical Trials program, led by Dr. Wee Joo Chng of Singapore, both fosters the study of realistic new combinations of drugs for the Asia Pacific region and provides a vehicle for access to novel agents throughout the region.
+The Clinical Trials Program, led by Dr. Wee Joo Chng of Singapore, both fosters the study of realistic new combinations of drugs for the Asia Pacific region and provides a vehicle for access to novel agents throughout the region.
 AMN Summit keynote lecturers included Dr. María-Victoria Mateos (smoldering myeloma); Dr. Evangelos Terpos (imaging); and Dr. Bruno Paiva (minimal residual disease).
 Prof. Jean-Luc Harousseau oversaw the breakout discussion sessions.

 Drug access and cost

 A recurring theme in Seoul was the substantially delayed access to novel agents among all Asian patients.
 Since 60 percent of the world’s population lives in the Asia Pacific region, the lack of access to needed novel agents because of cost can be considered a humanitarian crisis.
 The highest levels of access are in Singapore, Japan, and Korea.
 But even in those countries, long (multiyear) delays follow FDA approvals in the US.
-The key problem is cost.
-For example, in Korea the government pays just 50 percent or less of the price proposed by drug manufacturers.
+The key problem is the cost.
+For example, in Korea, the government pays just 50 percent or less of the price proposed by drug manufacturers.
 This leads to lengthy negotiations and substantial delays — although approvals have ultimately occurred.